 And that's the point—you just have to get started!

-I also dawdled on launching the Smart Passive Income Podcast because setting it up was a lot harder than I expected.
-Podcasting was brand new to me, relatively technical, and I just didn’t know where to begin.
+I also delayed launching the Smart Passive Income Podcast because setting it up was a lot harder than I expected.
+Podcasting was brand new to me, relatively technical, and I just didn't know where to begin.

 After trying to figure it out on my own, I gave up and put the project aside until I finally asked for help from two dear friends of mine: Jason Van Orden from Internet Business Mastery and Cliff Ravenscraft from Podcast Answer Man.
 Both Jason and Cliff inspired and personally helped me set up my podcast.
 Thank you both if you’re reading this!

-Since I became interested in podcasting, a lot of great “how to podcast” tutorials have popped up on the internet.
+Since I became interested in podcasting, a lot of great “how to start a podcast” tutorials have popped up on the internet.
 I wish these had been around when I first started!

-The tutorial that you’re reading today was not created to outdo any of the other podcasting tutorials out there.
-I created mine because I know I have a particular style of teaching that resonates with a lot of my audience.
+The tutorial that you're reading today was not created to outdo any of the other podcasting tutorials out there.
+I created mine because I know I have a particular style of teaching that resonates with a lot of my audience, and I always keep things up to date for you, too.

 And so, without further ado, here is my version of how to start a podcast.
 I hope you enjoy.